-Your time at university should be as enjoyable and productive as possible, which is why we offer a range of services including academic support, counselling, health services, visa assistance and insurance guidance to all international students at Curtin Sarawak.
+Your time at university should be as enjoyable and productive as possible, which is why we offer a range of services including academic support, counselling, health services, visa assistance and insurance guidance to all international students at Curtin Malaysia.

 Orientation (O-week) is a week-long introductory program to help you settle into life at university.
 It prepares you for the challenges that university life throws at you, including finding your classes and knowing who to talk to if you need help.
 You can get the full run down of the week’s activities and download the the annual student handbook on the Orientation homepage.

 The International Division will assist you with processing your Student visa/pass before you leave your home country.
 However maintaining your status in Malaysia is ultimately your responsibility.
-The Student Visa / Pass page details the entire process for you.
+The Student Visa page details the entire process for you.
 As always, international division staff are on hand to offer guidance and assistance when needed.

 HELP WITH YOUR STUDIES AND ENGLISH SKILLS

 We offer a range of academic support programs to help you succeed.
 The Department of Culture and Language Studies of the Faculty of Humanities provides free workshops and online programs to help you improve your study skills.
 It functions as a self-access centre for students who wish to explore and extend their English Language capabilities and strengthen their knowledge of Mathematics and Science.
 The Learning Modules offered cater to students from Engineering, Business and Arts backgrounds.
 In addition, special academic learning needs are supported through the expertise of staff at the centre